Speaker and Event Guidelines

-- Reminder to students that card swipes for class attendance will take place after the lecture concludes and explain where the attendant will be located.
+- Reminder to students that card scanning for class attendance will take place after the lecture concludes and explain where the attendant will be located.

 - Mention the Q&A and explain format.

-- If UBS is selling books, point out its workers' location.
+- If the University Book Store is selling books, point out its book sales location.

 - If there will be a book signing, mention it will take place and point out the location.

 - If there will be a reception, mention it and the location.

 - Share two or three upcoming Lectures-sponsored events.